Water research from source-to-tap. Literally.

 A solid basis in fundamental processes and mechanisms relevant to water science expedites natural and engineered technology optimization and development.
 Rigorous quantitative analysis, multi-scale investigation, and advanced data processing expedite it even more.

-Full-, Pilot- & Lab-scale Research – Drinking water.
+Full-, Pilot- & Lab-Scale Research – Drinking water.
 Stormwater.
 Wastewater.
-Re-use.
+Water reuse.
 Treatment resilience.

 Green & Grey Infrastructure – Engineered and natural physico-chemical processes and biofiltration.